 General properties of viruses, their isolation and chemical composition.
 Special emphasis placed on molecular biology of bacterial and animal viruses.
-Prerequisite: BIOL 1240 and BIOL 2010L or permission of instructor.
+Prerequisite(s): BIOL 1240 and BIOL 2010 with grades of "C" or better or permission of instructor.
 (3)

 BIOL 3151 - General Botany